NBA Rumors: Blazers Could Trade C.J. McCollum For Wing Player In 2020 Offseason, Per ‘Bleacher Report’

-Given how the Portland Trail Blazers were on the verge of missing the playoffs at the time the coronavirus pandemic forced the NBA to suspend its season last month, rumors have been swirling around its stellar starting backcourt of Damian Lillard and C.J.
+Given how the Portland Trail Blazers were on the verge of missing the playoffs at the time the coronavirus pandemic resulted in the NBA suspending its season last month, rumors have been swirling around its stellar starting backcourt of Damian Lillard and C.J.
 McCollum.
 Specifically, McCollum has been the focus of a number of recent trade rumors, including one that suggests he would be the most likely player to be moved if the Blazers choose to shake things up in the 2020 offseason.

 As noted by Bleacher Report‘s Greg Swartz, the Trail Blazers are at a point where they resemble the 2013-2018 Toronto Raptors, being a team with a “dynamic” backcourt that could lead them to the playoffs but not to a title run.
 He stressed that Portland particularly needs an upgrade at the forward positions, as Trevor Ariza and Carmelo Anthony are both in their mid-30s, with the former’s 2020-21 contract only partially guaranteed and the latter set to enter free agency this summer.

 While the idea of trading McCollum to the Los Angeles Clippers for superstar forward Kawhi Leonard — who led the Raptors to their first championship in 2019 — was floated around, Swartz suggested that there are other more plausible targets they could chase in the 2020 offseason.
-He brought up one frequently rumored target in Cleveland Cavaliers big man Kevin Love, noting the fact that he’s a Portland native and a player who could provide spacing with his outside shooting, but suggested the Blazers could benefit more by adding “defensive-minded wings who can guard multiple positions and knock down open shots.”
+He brought up one frequently rumored target in Cleveland Cavaliers big man Kevin Love, noting the fact that he’s a Portland native and a player who could provide spacing with his outside shooting.
+The writer also suggested the Blazers could benefit more by adding “defensive-minded wings who can guard multiple positions and knock down open shots.”

 ????
 This move by CJ MCCOLLUM!